 Flevy Management Insights Case Study

-Client Management System Overhaul for Education Technology Firm
+Case Study: Client Management System Overhaul for Education Technology Firm

 Mark Bridges | Client Management

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Client Management to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The organization faced challenges in client satisfaction and retention due to an outdated Client Management system amid a diverse client base.
 The implementation of a new system resulted in improved operational efficiency and client satisfaction, highlighting the importance of effective Change Management and staff engagement in successful system transitions.